 [photo: View of Melbourne’s casts in 1872 (1 of 2 albumen silver photographs): detail (SLV H96.160/1789)]

-The production of replicas of famous statues, already widespread in the ancient Roman period, grew in popularity and accessibility after 1850, with the availability of cheaper, good quality plaster casts.
-These were produced commercially by various manufacturers, notably Brucciani & Co., the major British supplier of casts at the time, who also supervised the British Museum’s production of plaster replicas.
+The production of replicas of famous statues, already widespread in the ancient Roman period, became a global phenomenon after 1850, with the availability of cheaper, good quality plaster casts.
+These were produced commercially by various manufacturers, notably Brucciani & Co., the major British supplier of casts at the time, who also supervised the British Museum’s separate production of plaster replicas of statuary in its collections.

 As Ann Galbally observes, the casts ordered in 1860-62 formed only one component of a grand plan devised by Redmond Barry, including coins, medals, and architectural photographs (all acquired at the same time); but further planned purchases of casts of pre-classical and medieval sculpture did not proceed (apart from the Assyrian casts: see I.15).
 Barry took particular care with his choice of casts after antique statues and reliefs, selecting copies of major Roman and Greco-Roman statues, and several classical Greek examples, including a number of the Elgin Marbles in the British Museum.